opensafely-core/matching/README.md

 - `"month_only"`  - a specially implemented categorical variable that extracts the month from a date variable (which must be in the format `"YYYY/MM/DD"`)

 `index_date_variable`\
-The variable relating to the index date for each case.
+A string variable (format: "YYYY/MM/DD") relating to the index date for each case.

 ### Optional arguments